red-scorp/red-scorp/README.md

 ### Hi there 👋

 I'm a System Architect with more then 20 years of embedded SW experience.
 Here I post my own hobby projects.

-Originally from 🇺🇦, moved to 🇩🇪 long time ago.
+Feel free to contact me if you have questions or suggestions.

 <table style="width:100%; border: none"><tr><td>